rsjones94/pyfluv/README.md

 A python package for the analysis of stream planform, profile and cross sections with a focus on restoration and mitigation.

-This project is currently PRE-ALPHA.
-You *could* download it right now, but it wouldn't be a good use of your time.
-Come back later!
+This project is currently in its alpha stage.
+Functionality is limited and there are no promises of correctness or stability.

 ## Getting Started